anthony-callender/ark_analysis_ai/README.md

 - diocese_student_snapshot_grade_levels
 ```

-## Improvements Made
+## Architecture Benefits

-1. **Focused Table Selection**: Reduced the number of tables to only those most relevant to common queries.
+This hybrid approach offers several advantages:

-2. **Enhanced Descriptions**: Added domain-specific terminology to table and column descriptions.
+1. **Deterministic Table Access**: The LLM always has access to a complete, consistent list of tables
-3. **Lower Similarity Threshold**: Reduced the match threshold from 0.7 to 0.5 to capture more potential matches.
+2. **Semantic Rule Matching**: Vector search finds only the most relevant schema rules for each query
-4. **Improved Semantic Context**: Added alternative phrasings for columns like `knowledge_score` and `attend_mass`.
+3. **Reduced Complexity**: No need to encode table/column information into vectors
-5. **Complete System Consistency**: All tools consistently filter to target tables only.
+4. **Tool-Specific Roles**: Each tool has a clear, focused purpose

-## Tool Consistency Updates
+## Tool Consistency

-All tools have been updated to maintain consistency with the target tables approach:
+All tools consistently filter to target tables only:

-1. **getPublicTablesWithColumns**: Only returns the target tables
+1. **getPublicTablesWithColumns**: Returns all 13 target tables and their columns
-2. **getForeignKeyConstraints**: Only returns constraints between target tables
+2. **getRelevantSchemaInfo**: Returns only schema rules relevant to the query
-3. **getTableStats**: Only returns statistics for target tables
+3. **getForeignKeyConstraints**: Returns only constraints between target tables
-4. **getIndexes**: Only returns indexes for target tables
+4. **getTableStats**: Returns statistics for target tables only
-5. **getIndexStatsUsage**: Only returns index usage for target tables
+5. **getIndexes**: Returns indexes for target tables only
-6. **getExplainForQuery**: Warns if non-target tables are referenced in queries
+6. **getIndexStatsUsage**: Returns index usage for target tables only

-This ensures that the model only works with the tables that are available in the vector store, preventing confusion or inconsistent results.
+7. **getExplainForQuery**: Warns if non-target tables are referenced

 ## How to Rebuild the Vector Store